 Legacy Australia collecting donations at Perth Airport.

-Perth Airport will again participate in the 2012 Perth Royal Show and will be located in the Conservation and Landcare Pavilion.
+Perth Airport participated in the 2013 Perth Royal Show and was located in the Conservation and Landcare Pavilion.
 The event is a great opportunity to meet people from the community and talk about some of the fantastic conservation work undertaken on the airport estate.

-Perth Airport display at the Perth Royal Show 2012.
+The Perth Airport display at the 2013 Perth Royal Show.

 Conservation Walk Trail